Flickdm/tianocore-wiki.github.io/releases-history/archives/UDK2017-Core-Update-Notes.md

     1) PcdFastPS2Detection
     2) PcdPs2KbdExtendedVerification
     3) PcdPs2MouseExtendedVerification
-3. CpuMpPei.inf is updated to consume MpInitLib and CpuExceptionHandlerLib.<BR>
+3. CpuMpPei.inf is updated to consume MpInitLib and CpuExceptionHandlerLib.
-    Please add the following library instances in platform DSC file, as below:<BR>
+    Please add the following library instances in platform DSC file, as below:

 ```
     [LibraryClasses.common.PEIM]